noyo-technologies/backend-coding-challenge/README.md

 - [Thanks!](#thanks)

 ## TLDR;
-1. You need docker, install it
+1. You'll need docker, install it.
 2. Run the following... and 12 test will pass, with no warnings or errors.
       ```sh
       docker compose build # build some stuff